Application and Deadlines

 Complete the registration form and list your universities by priority ("ISEP exchange").
 The ISEP-coordinator of UniBE International will then check your registration.
 If the conditions for an exchange are met, you will receive further information so that you can start the online ISEP application (step 2).

 In your online application on the ISEP website, you can list your preferred universities by priority and upload the required documents.
-Submit the complete online application to the ISEP-coordinator at UniBE International (click on "submit to coordinator").
-She will review the application for completeness and forward your application file to ISEP Global.
-You will then receive an invoice for USD 100 (processing fee) from ISEP, which you must pay by the official ISEP application deadline: Fall semester/academic year: March 1 / Spring semester: September 15.
+Submit the complete online application and pay directly the invoice (processing fee) of USD 100 to ISEP Global.
+Afterwards the ISEP-coordinator of the University of Bern will review your application file for completeness and forward it to ISEP Global before the official ISEP application deadline: Fall semester/academic year: March 1 / Spring semester: September 15.

 UniBE International has no influence on the placement at a specific university.
 A well-founded application can increase your chances of getting a place at the university of your choice.
 However, there is no guarantee.